 Defective products can pose a serious threat to your safety.
 Each year, approximately 125,000 eye injuries are caused because of accidents involving defective household products.
 Companies who put dangerous products on the market can and should be held responsible for your eye injury.

 More than 3.3 million vehicles have been recalled because they may contain defective airbags.
 These airbags tend to explode without warning and send metal shrapnel flying through the vehicle.
 Eye injuries are among those reported most frequently after a defective airbag deploys.

 Have you suffered an eye injury in a Miami accident?
 Are you experiencing pain or having difficulty seeing out of one or both eyes?
 You may be entitled to compensation from the person responsible for your injury.
-Call Lavent Law to learn about your legal options.
+Call Lavent Law, P.A. to learn about your legal options.

 Damages Available to Eye Injury Victims

 An injury to your eyes can have immediate and long-lasting consequences.
 In addition to being extremely painful, an injury to your eye can impair your vision.
 Losing the ability to see can significantly affect your ability to work.
 Medical bills will add up quickly.
 If you can’t work, your loss of income will only increase the financial pressures you experience.

 Most of us do not have enough saved away to cover all of the financial costs of an eye injury.
 Filing a personal injury lawsuit will not guarantee a full recovery.
 However, the money you get from your lawsuit can be incredibly helpful in reducing the financial burdens of your accident and injury.